 With proper management, remote work can still be productive and effective.
 If you’re managing remote employees during the coronavirus outbreak, use these 9 tips for working remotely during these unique times.

-1. Create Supportive & Secure Workspaces
+1. Create Supportive and Secure Workspaces

 One of the most essential working from home tips is to create a distraction-free workspace.
 Even with an office closure, you should be able to focus on completing your daily checklist.
 Set an example with your remote workforce management by implementing these tips at home and sharing them with your team.